Google just released the Android Q Beta 2, so you can now download and install the second beta version of Android 10 on your Pixel device.

 I know all of these names are no less than tongue twisters, but still, if I talk about my choice, it is Android Quince as it’s the easiest to pronounce.

-However, due to a scarcity of good names, people are also saying Google might not pick a dessert name at all this time.
+However, due to the scarcity of good names, people are also saying Google might not pick a dessert name at all this time.

 Android 10 Release Date: When is it coming?

-If I talk about the release date, right now we don’t have any official confirmation.
-But if we look at the release dates since KitKat, Google has been pushing them ahead for every new Android version.
-So, if this trend continues, then I think we might get Android Q on or before August 6.
+While there isn’t any official confirmation at present, we can expect the final release of Android 10 in August.
+If you look at the release dates since KitKat, Google has been pushing them ahead with every new Android version.
+So, if this trend continues, I think we might get Android Q on or before August 6.

 Top Android 10 Q Features: What to expect?